Please contact us at: 202-727-3117 or [email protected] if you do not find the answer you need.

 Question: I submitted my application to renew my commission.
 When will I be able to take the oath?

-Question: My current notary commission has expired, and I have not yet been able to take the oath because of the health emergency.
+Question: My current notary commission has expired, and I have not yet been able to take the oath.
 May I continue to notarize?

 Answer: No. You must wait until you take the oath for your new commission date.